harel/rockpaperscissors/README.md

 ### Further steps
 Things can always be better, and this being MVP means a lot of things can be improved on.
 The UX can be more unified as far as the differences in gameplay mechanics between H-C and C-C games.
 The game is tested responsive in a browser emulator but not on actual devices.
 As well, responsiveness is set up for a generic range of viewports, not a specific set of actual real world devices.
+As well, more tests could have been devised.